10 PTA Membership Drive Ideas ( +Tips & Best Practices)

 PTAs always have a difficult time finding new members.
 The traditional ways of holding an Open House or Family Picnic no longer have the desired effect.
-The pandemic has made reaching out to parents more complicated, and PTAs have been forced to become comfortable with online membership tools they may not understand.
+Moreover, the pandemic has changed the way people want to interact and connect.
+As a result, PTAs have turned to online membership tools and other ways to connect.

 Parents are interested in supporting their children’s education, but parenting is expensive!
 It can feel like schools continuously ask for money.
 One way to change that belief is by giving parents discounts for shopping and child-friendly events.